 Susette Kelo's house, a landmark of sorts, was moved from the Fort Trumbull neighborhood that was seized by New London.
-Ms. Kelo was the losing plaintiff in a 5-to-4 Supreme Court decision.
+Ms. Kelo was the losing plaintiff in a 5-io-4 Supreme Court decision.

-"Look what they did," Mr. Cristofaro said on development.
+"Look what they did," Mr. Cristofaro said on Thursday.
+"They stole our home for economic development.
 It was all for Pfizer, and now they get up and walk away."